Woke, Leery

 Multi-instrumentalist Ben Ball ignites the song bridge with a monster organ solo, versatile vocalist/ actress/ stage director Tanika Baptiste is featured during a brief but hype-filled rap.
 “BJ,” up and coming pop singer Wakane Luke (who has sung the national anthem at a Golden State Warriors game), and classic soul vocalist Rufus Wonder as well as Tanika Baptiste sing background vocals on the track.

-Other tracks include: BJ’s “Woke, Leery” about democracy preservation, human rights, and civil rights, featuring DLabrie, keyboard artist Ben Ball, guitarist Wally McClellan (also the engineer) while percussionist extraordinaire Bill Norwood plays congas; Paradise’s timely spoken word piece (related to the Crown Act regarding racial discrimination based on black hair) “It’s Rufus WonderOK to Be a Black Girl” featuring Ben Ball adding flavor on alto sax; and Latina hip-hop artist Kalizay’s sultry “Mucha Alegria” with Ben Ball playing a melodically enticing alto sax solo, pop singer Xavier Toscano engaging in a romantic Spanish dialogue with her, and veteran trumpeter Cayce Carnahan soloing at the end.
+Other tracks include: BJ’s “Woke, Leery” about democracy preservation, human rights, and civil rights, featuring DLabrie, keyboard artist Ben Ball, guitarist Wally McClellan (also the engineer) while percussionist extraordinaire Bill Norwood plays congas; Paradise’s timely spoken word piece (related to the Crown Act regarding racial discrimination based on black hair) “It’s Rufus WonderOK to Be a Black Girl” featuring Ben Ball adding flavor on alto sax; and the high-energy "Give It All U Got!" with lead vocals by "BJ," Brianii Savage, Kalizay, and Paradise the Poet.

 John Patrick Douglas takes listeners on a hopeful, inspirational journey with his majestic tenor sax on “Master Peace,” and “BJ” closes the album out with his upbeat danceable holiday jam featuring tenor sax master John Patrick Douglas lighting this track up, as well as up and coming female conscious hip-hop artist Yazameen adding lots of spice on “Christmas Cheer Is Here Again.”